 Nearly a decade of post-subprime crisis, Arizona real estate offers a fertile housing market for millennials.
 Millennials understand the benefit of investing early and the flexibility of their purchases.
 This generation is better educated than any other and knows when and how to choose their long-term assets.
 A comprehensive understanding of mortgages and financing options has offered some level of comfort to the generation, reassuring them that a long-term investment is not necessarily a permanent one, but a potentially a transitory one.

-If you are a millennial and looking for homes for sale in Phoenix AZ, there is no better team with which to work than at Jeff Barchi.
+If you are a millennial and looking for homes for sale in Phoenix AZ, there is no better team of real estate agents in Phoenix with which to work than at Jeff Barchi.
 We are dedicated to helping you find the home of your dreams and financing it in a way that still permits your lifestyle of choice.